thavlik/vpn-operator/README.md

 prometheus:
   # Run the metrics server with the controllers.
 This will
   # report on the actions taken as well as how how much
   # time elapses between their read/write phases.
-All keys
-  # are prefixed with 'vpno_'
+  # All keys are prefixed with 'vpno_'
   expose: true

   # Create PodMonitor resources for the controllers.
-This
-  # value may be false while `expose` is true if you want
+  # This value may be false while `expose` is true if you
-  # to scrape the controller pods using another method.
+  # want to scrape the controller pods using another method.
   podMonitors: true

-# The Mask and MaskProvider resources have separate Deployments.
-# This improves scaling and allows you to configure their
-# resource budgets separately.
-# Note: the current values are not based on any empirical
+# Note: the resource limits are not based on any empirical
 # profiling.
 They are just a starting point and require
 # fine-tuning for future releases, but should be more than
 # enough for most scenarios.
 controllers:
+  # The Mask and MaskProvider resources have separate Deployments.
+  # This improves scaling and allows you to configure their
+  # resource budgets separately.
   masks:
     resources:
       requests:
         memory: 32Mi
         cpu: 10m
       limits:
-        memory: 128Mi
+        memory: 64Mi
         cpu: 100m
   providers:
     resources: